-Pursuant to the provisions of our certificate of incorporation in effect prior to this offering, our outstanding shares of preferred stock will automatically be converted into shares of common stock immediately prior to the completion of this offering.
-Following the completion of this offering.
-Following the completion of this offering.
+Pursuant to the provisions of our certificate of incorporation in effect prior to this offering, our outstanding shares of preferred stock will automatically be converted into 58,363,606 shares of common stock immediately prior to the completion of this offering.
+Following the completion of this offering, no shares of our preferred stock will be outstanding.